 One of the most popular questions concerning networking in Windows 10 is “How can I share a folder on network?”
-Here is our simple step-by-step guide on how to set up network access without setting up a homegroup in Windows 10 and share a folder to everyone on your local network (LAN).
+Because it is very convenient to use shared folders on the home LAN.
+For instance, you can use your desktop with 8 TB hard disk drive as a NAS or file server.
+Thus, you won’t need to download the video to your phone or laptop to watch it.
+Besides that, several people can view and edit the same documents if you share the folder where it is located.
+You can set up permissions to read only or full access allowing to modify files from remote devices.
+Here is our simple step-by-step guide on how to set up network access without setting up a homegroup in Windows 10 and share a folder to everyone on your LAN.

 Step 1.
 Enable network discovery and turn off homegroup-based access

 - Right-click the network icon and select Open Network and Sharing Center:

 – “Use user accounts and passwords to connect to other computers“:

 - In the “All Networks” section select “Turn off password protected sharing“:

 - Click “Save changes“.

 - Sign out to apply changes (or just reboot your PC):